adamrudolf-becube/software-testing-basics/README.md

 It is a widely accepted fact that a change in a part of a software effects totally other parts of the software, often in an unexpected way.
 This means if you tested some parts (units, modules) and they passed, you cannot rest, because newly added changes can break them.
 Regression testing means re-running all of the previously passed tests when a new change is added, ensuring that the already working parts are not broken by the new feature.

 This also needs very good (and fast) test automation machinery and thorough unit- and module tests.

+TODO safety net again and the fear of change

 #### Acceptance testing